valouz23/hero-slayer-game/tests.md

 ### method specialAttack :

 Cas passants :
-  - should return an integer between 2 and twice the number of sides of the entity's dice *I decided here that the special Attack will roll two dices, and return the sum, so it can be used as damage*
+  - should return an integer between 2 and twice the number of sides of the entity's dice *I decided here that the special Attack will do a simple attack twice, and return the sum, so it can be used as damage*
+  - should set currentCooldown of dragon back to maxCoolDown

 Cas d'erreur :
   - should not execute the special attack when entity's currentCooldown is not at 0